National

 A cross-institutional consortium is responsible for the GGP and for preparing and conducting the GGS surveys in Austria.
 This national network consists of

-• Vienna Institute of Demography (VID) (Österreichische Akademie der Wissenschaften),
+- Vienna Institute of Demography (VID) (Österreichische Akademie der Wissenschaften),

-• Department of Sociology (University of Vienna),
+- Department of Sociology and Cultural Studies (University Salzburg),

-• Department of Sociology and Cultural Studies (University of Salzburg).
+- Department of Sociology (University Graz),

-For further information please contact Norbert Neuwirth.
+For further information please contact Sonja Dörfler-Bolt.

 International